stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 - Use the `none` profile when possible (for MCP servers that do not require network or file access)
 - Only grant necessary permissions
-- Avoid enabling `network.outbound.insecure_allow_all`, as this bypasses TLS certificate validation and can expose your system to man-in-the-middle attacks
+- Avoid enabling `network.outbound.insecure_allow_all`, as this allows unrestricted outbound network access
 - Review and test custom profiles thoroughly
 - Keep permission profiles in version control to track changes and share them with your team